pdebuyl/euroscipy_document/budget.rst

 A reasonable amount will be dedicated to small equipment, such as electric plugs.
 Those are important to provide as many participants will bring and use a laptop during the tutorials.

-Also, it is planned to hire students to help for the operation of the A/V equipment and for holding the lunch buffet and coffee breaks.
-This should reduce the cost of catering.

 Electric cords
 --------------